moritzploss/ex-patterns/README.md

 > 'moved user from Gothenburg to Stockholm!'
 ```

+Notice how the data and the logic that operates on it are completely decoupled!
+While this can also be achieved without pattern matching, the above approach
+encourages and visualizes this style of programming clearly.

+Also notice that we never have to perform any explicit checks to verify that
+certain object properties exist before we access them.
+We simply code for the
+happy path and leave the error handling to the default cases.

 It can take a while to get used to this style of programming, but once you have,
 you may end up never using `if` or `switch` again!